NavarroJ/coronavirus_variant_caller/README.md

 - input fasta file with coronavirus sequences is aligned to reference using bwa
 - processed with samtools, converted to pileup format
 - pileup parsed and organized via python
-- output file used for upstream analyses
+- output files used for upstream analyses